 Step 2.
 Install Prerequisites Packages.

-Before you install Google Earth, make sure install prerequisites packages:
+Before you install Google Earth, make sure to install the prerequisites packages:

-After finishing installing Google Earth package, you can either run:
+After finishing installing the Google Earth package, you can either run: